-Figure 22.
+Figure 23.
 Location of the pipeline break in the Buffalo River valley with respect to the intake for the River City water supply.

-Figure 23.
-Drop-down menu of resources available to the student for Phases 1 and 2 of the ground-water tutor.
+Figure 24.
+The drop-down menu of resources is available to the student for both parts of Plume Busters by clicking on the Resources tab on the navigation bar.

-The Site Tour contains photos of the spill site, introduces to the student some of the protective clothing and other gear needed by those working at the site, and provides information on the soils at the site.
+The Site Tour contains photos of the spill site and introduces to the student some of the protective clothing and other gear needed by those working at the site.

-The Data Repository contains the drillers' logs of water wells drilled near the site (Figure 24).
-This information is presented graphically and in tabular form (Figure 24).
-The data contained in the repository also includes aquifer hydraulic conductivity and the estimated average hydraulic gradient range near the site (Figure 24).
-A table listing the porosity range of earth materials is provided and should be used in combination with the logs of the nearby water wells to estimate the minimum and maximum porosity of the aquifer materials near the spill site (Figure 25).
+The Well Logs section contains the drillers' logs of water wells located near the site (Figure 25).
+This information is presented graphically and in tabular form (Figure 26).
+A table listing the porosity range of earth materials is also provided (Figure 25).